gonchigars/cursortutorial.md/tutorial.md

 3. User interactions trigger events
 4. Event handlers update state
 5. UI re-renders with new state

+**AI-Assisted Experiment:**
+Ask AI: "Create a counter component that demonstrates the state → render → update state → render cycle.
+Include buttons that update the counter different ways, and log each phase of the cycle."

 ### 4. Conditional Rendering